hyperledger-labs/fabric-ansible-collection/docs/source/tasks/addadmincert.rst

 Before you start
 ----------------

-This task guide assumes that you have installed Ansible and the IBM Blockchain Platform collection for Ansible, and are familiar with how to use these technologies.
+This task guide assumes that you have installed Ansible and the Hyperledger Fabric Ansible Collection, and are familiar with how to use these technologies.

 Cloning the repository
 ----------------------